 The Paper Machete is a weekly live magazine.
-The show is free to attend; it takes place every Saturday at 3p in the Green Mill.
+It takes place every Saturday at 3p in the Green Mill & is free to attend.

 The Paper Machete is a weekly “live magazine” that takes place every Saturday afternoon at the Green Mill Cocktail Lounge in Uptown.
 Put on free of charge to its audience, the show features comedic essays and character monologues based on the current headlines, written and performed by artists from the worlds of stand-up, sketch comedy, improv, theater, live lit, and journalism in addition to music and variety acts.

 Originally mounted in the front of the dart boards in the back corner of Lincoln Square’s Ricochets Tavern in January of 2010, the series, co-founded by former Time Out theater editor Christopher Piatt and his cohort Ali Weiss Klingler, has since grown to showcase the city’s major burgeoning talents of every performance genre, as well a place where visiting comedians from New York and Los Angeles are known to stop by and hold court.
 In 2011, the series moved into the Horseshoe Tavern, and in 2012 it began its residency at the famed jazz nightspot, the Green Mill, legendary for its most infamous patron, Al Capone, as well as being the birthplace and home of the original Poetry Slam.